 • Install Eyebolts

-• There are a few different styles of eyebolts.
-Since we’re showing an assembly between two treated 4x4’s, Tyler chooses Shoulder Lag Eyebolts.
-If you think you’ll need more security or plan on installing them into a metal surface, you can choose regular shoulder eyebolts which goes through the post and secures the back of with a nut and washer.
+Eyebolts come in various styles, and Tyler opts for Shoulder Lag Eyebolts since he's creating an assembly between two treated 4x4 posts.
+If you require extra security or plan to install them into a metal surface, you can choose regular shoulder eyebolts that pass through the post and secure the back with a nut and washer.

 • Fabricate Eyes in the End of Each Cable

-• Next will be to take your pre-determine length of cable and make eyes in either end.
-Tyler reaches for Wire Rope Clips and Wire Rope Thimbles.
-After the clips and thimbles are installed, the raw cable ends are wrapped in electrical tape to prevent dangerous fraying.
+• Next will be to create loops at the ends of your predetermined cable length, Tyler uses Wire Rope Clips and Wire Rope Thimbles.
+After installing these components, he wraps the raw cable ends with electrical tape to prevent dangerous fraying.

 • Attach Turnbuckle